cloud-gov/cg-site/content/docs/services/cdn-route.md

 *Use these instructions for cloud.gov tenant applications.
 If you're creating a custom domain for something else (such as a public S3 bucket), see [external services and applications](#external-services-and-applications).*

-Before you begin, note that once you create a CDN service instance, you can't update or delete it until it has been successfully configured.
+Before you begin, note that once you create a CDN service instance, you can't update or delete it until it has been successfully configured (so if you make a mistake that prevents it from being successfully configured, you'll need to ask support to manually delete the service instance).
 We consider this a bug and plan to make mistakes easier to fix, but for now, consider checking your commands with a teammate to help you avoid typos and mistakes.

 First, target the space your application is running in: